Murphy, Ciattarelli nearly tied in New Jersey governor race

 The closeness of the race has surprised experts, who watched public polls showing Murphy leading comfortably and looked to his party's registration advantage of more than a million voters.

-“If you asked anybody several months ago within the state, I think anyone would have predicted a high double digit landslide for Murphy,” said Ashley Koning, director of the Eagleton Center for Public Interest Polling.
+“If you asked anybody several months ago within the state, I think anyone would have predicted a high double digit landslide for Murphy,” said Ashley Koning, director of the Eagleton Center for Public Interest Polling at Rutgers University.

 New Jersey does not have an automatic recount law, but the candidates are permitted to request one.
 The party that wants a recount has to file a suit in State Superior Court in the counties where they want to contest tallies.
 That has to be done within 17 days of Election Day.